jbernotat/Trust-study-Bielefeld/README.md

 Vignettes (see file attached)

-Material Tobi: Laptops GE 04 und GE 02 (GE 02 ist austauschbar) Material PEPPER: GE 02 (austauschbar) und PEPPER Laptop und Router
+Material Tobi: Laptops GE 04 and GE 02 (instead of GE02, every other Laptop with inernet-connection can be used) Material PEPPER: GE 02 (instead of GE02, every other Laptop with inernet-connection can be used) and PEPPER Laptop and Router

 1. Construction in general